Murdoch-sparked media inquiry recommends new Australian watchdog

 The inquiry was launched following Murdoch's News of the World phone hacking scandal in Britain and after criticism by some politicians of biased coverage by Murdoch newspapers of the Australia government.

 Australian media is among the world's most concentrated, with Murdoch's News Ltd controlling some 70 percent of its newspaper ownership.
-Murdoch's main newspaper rival in Australia is the Fairfax Media Group.
+Murdoch's main newspaper rival in Australia is the Fairfax Media Group (FXJ.AX).

 The independent report, released by the government, called for a News Media Council to set media standards and handle complaints made by the public.